 I remember Saturday March 20, 2010 like it was yesterday.
 It was the first day of Spring and the temperature was 72 degrees in the Camden/Philadelphia area.
 It was first day of a new season for me as well.
 It was the day I became a published author.

 The day went off without a hitch.
 There's a saying "It takes a village".
-Well, family and close friends helped tremendously with this event.
+Well, it's true.
+My family and close friends helped tremendously with this event.
 After listening to me talk about my dreams of becoming an author for years, they helped make that dream come true.
 They manned the tables, took pictures, worked as hostesses, and even helped with finances and security.
-It was my daughter's idea to do the day in "rounds."
-My "rounds" consisted of signing books, taking pictures, and reading from my book.
+It was my daughter's idea to do the day in "rounds" consisting of signing books, taking pictures, and reading from my book.
 When I wasn't on stage reading there were "rounds" of a slide show presentation, live music, and performances by the other poets.
 The weather was so nice that after some people purchased their books, they went outside to read, take pictures and just enjoy the sunshine.
 The presence of friends and church members who have supported me throughout the years made the day complete.
 My son couldn't be there because he was recuperating from surgery, so as soon as we wrapped things up we went to see him.
 As he laid in his hospital bed he was introducing me to all the nurses who came in his room and showing them my book.

 March 20th will always hold a special place in my heart.
 It was the first time I realized that God not only answers prayers, He also makes dreams come true.